lewdavidson/Capstone-Planning/README.md

 [x] Add a section to this document detailing where state will be lifted to.

-[ ] Refactor existing components to include state and state values (don't worry about redux quite yet).
+[x] Refactor existing components to include state and state values (don't worry about redux quite yet).
 Basically add state to the site.

+oops added redux store instead

 ### Inverse Data Flow